elimelt/notes/operating-systems/lecture-notes/handle-tables.md

 ### State Queues

-Typically there is a queue of `proc`s that correspond to each of the states a process can take (ie “`WAITING`, `READY`).
+Typically there is a queue of `proc`s that correspond to each of the states a process can take (ie `WAITING`, `READY`).
 There might even be many wait queues, one for each type of wait (particular device, timer, message, etc.).

 - procs are just data structures, dynamically allocated in the OS memory.
 - procs are created by existing processes. creator is parent, creation is child.